A note on accuracy

 - Not comparing lenders: The home loan you get approved for on your first attempt may not be the best rate available to you.
 A mortgage broker can compare dozens of lenders in one application process.

-Using a Broker With the First Home Guarantee
+Using a broker with the First Home Guarantee

-You don't have to use a mortgage broker to access the First Home Guarantee — you can go direct to a participating lender.
+You don’t have to use a mortgage broker to access the First Home Guarantee.
+You can go direct to a participating lender.
 However, a good broker can:

 - Compare rates and features across all participating lenders simultaneously